kinhunt/ironfish-db/README.md

 # ironfish-db

-Ironfish node db.
-Make if faster to sync for new nodes.
+Ironfish node database snapshot.
+Make it faster to sync for new nodes.
-Update every hour.
-Backup you old db files before copy.
+Updates every hour.
+Backup you old database files before copy.

 How to use: